SimRey/ORC-optimization/README.md

 ### Case study 2

 For this case, in addition to the working fluids butane, pentane, isobutane, and isopentane, the refrigerants R113, R114, R123, and R124 were also used.
 To replicate the results, run `main.ipynb` in the `Case study 2` folder.

+### Conclusion

+This work demonstrates the significant capability of connecting Python with ASPEN, enabling optimization of the intriguing ORC technology using a model-free method.
+It is worth noting that this work could be further expanded and enhanced, considering factors such as net profit or operational risks (e.g., flammability, toxicity).